-- Almost no exploration of extensions since mine development drilling, 1996
+- Limited exploration of the extensions since mine development

 - Complete 1996 mine permit data set from Alaska Department of Natural Resources is in hand

-- Various technical and environmental studies are being updated
+- Various technical and environmental studies currently being updated (2022)

 - Mined and stacked leach pad material is ready for re-processing with modern recovery methods